 If you were to look at a map, Leschi in Seattle appears to have many Parks.
 These are Powell Barnett Park in Martin Luther King Jr Way (it's a large play area with wading pool, tricycle maze, basketball hoops, and broad field ideal for frisbee, and located on the east of Garfield High School Running Track), Leschi-Lake Dell Natural Area in E Terrace St (located on the east of Powell Barnett Park, and west of Lake Washington), Leschi Park in Lakeside Ave S ( a hilly park with tennis court and exotic plantings), Frink Park in Lake Washington Blvd S (it's a woodland park and it's good for trail hiking), Peppi's Playground in E Spruce St ( it's a play area with wading pool, mature trees, and spray fountains, and it's near Leschi Elementary School), Lake Washington At the T Dock in Lake Washington Blvd ( it's one of the public fishing piers of Lake Washington, and it has a large T-shaped pier with a great perch spot), Leschi Public Shore Access in Lake Washington Blvd #101 (near Leschi South Moorage), and Flo Ware Park in S Jackson St (park with picnic areas, basketball courts, and playground equipment, and it's near Seattle Girl's School).

 If you're looking for a library, the nearest library is Little Free Library on 27th Ave, and it's near Powell Barnett Park.
 If you are on the Lakeside Ave, there are shops near the Leschi-Park, these are The Polka Dot Jersey (Bicycle repair shop), Starbucks (Coffee shop, and near canterbury academy), and Leschi Market (Grocery store in Lakeside Ave, and in front of BluWater Bistro - Leschi).
 If you want to dine-in or takeout foods after grocery, they have Daniel's Broiler - Leschi in Lake Washington Blvd (steak house), BluWater Bistro - Leschi in Lakeside Ave (Bistro), and Meet the Moon in Lakeside Ave (New American restaurant).
 Homes in the Leschi area have recently sold for between $400k and $4.4 million.
-To see today's real estate listings in Leschi, Seattle, please click the link below.
+To see today's real estate listings in Leschi, Seattle, please click the link above.

 The Leschi neighborhood is located in Central Seattle.
 Homes for sale in Leschi include foreclosures (bank-owned homes), short sales, new construction, and traditional resale homes.
 Home styles range from condos to townhomes and single-family homes.